-A Minneapolis Separated Drainage System: Light at the End of the Tunnel (1996-Present)
+A Minneapolis Separated Drainage System (1996-Present)

-- storm drains now serve over 95% of the City.
+- Storm drains now serve over 95% of the City.
 CSOs have been greatly reduced, but they still occur.
 A joint study funded by the City of Minneapolis and the Metropolitan Council was completed in April 2002.
 This study identified remaining CSO sources, as well as recommending solutions to these problems.

-- the City of Minneapolis and the Met Council have committed funding and programs designed to achieve elimination of CSOs.
+- The City of Minneapolis and the Met Council have committed funding and programs designed to achieve elimination of CSOs.
 For more information on the CSO Program Phase II, see the Minneapolis CSO Solution.
 Components of the CSO program include:

 - Mandated roof rainleader and area drain disconnections